outlastcold/sanity-checker/README.md

 Problem

 Small freight brokerages often rely on manual checks to catch risky loads.
-This can lead to preventable losses from low margins, data entry errors, overweight shipments, and fraud-prone carrier selections.
+This leads to preventable losses from:

+Low margins

+Data entry errors

+Overweight shipments

+Fraud-prone carrier selections

 Sanity Checker evaluates a load and returns risk flags with a recommendation before the load is tendered.